Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/modeling-product-entity.md

 ---
 layout: inner
-title: Getting Started Tutorial 3.x<br>Modeling the Product Entity
+title: Getting Started Tutorial 3.x<br>Model the Product Entity
 lead_text: ''
 permalink: /tutorial/modeling-product-entity/
 ---

-After browsing the data and speaking to our company's data guru, we now know that we want to harmonize two very specific fields: **sku** and **price**.
+After browsing the data and speaking to our company's data guru, we now know that we want to harmonize two fields: **sku** and **price**.

-Sku is the unique identifier for each type of product.
-In our raw data sku is stored in two different fields: sku and SKU.
-We must harmonize the two into a common sku field so that searching over sku is easier.

-Price is stored as a string during the raw ingest.
-We want to convert it to a decimal so that we can do arithmetic on it.
+An sku value uniquely identifies a product, so we will model **sku** as the primary key for a Product entity.
+We want to be able to perform arithmetic on the price, so we will model price as a decimal value.

-Before we can harmonize the data, we must add the "sku" and "price" properties to our Product entity model.
+Before we can harmonize the data, we must add the **sku** and **price** properties to our Product entity model.

 Click **Entities** in the top navigation bar to open the entity modeling view, and then follow these steps to add the "sku" property: